 BigCommerce’s Main Weaknesses

-Below is a concise summary of BigCommerce’s primary cons compared to competing ecommerce platforms.
+Below is a concise summary of BigCommerce’s primary cons compared to competing online store platforms.

-BigCommerce charges based on revenue which means that your fees scale with the growth of your ecommerce store.
+BigCommerce charges based on revenue which means that your fees scale with the growth of your online store.
 This can be problematic if you sell cheap, low margin products.

 There’s also very little differentiation between the higher plans which means that you are paying more money without additional functionality to show for it.